Are private equity buyout activities contributing to income inequality and the death of the American Dream?

-Redistribution through taxes, credits and transfers has resulted in average post-tax income of $25,000 for the bottom 50%, with much of the adjustment coming from the value of health insurance benefits such as Medicaid and health insurance subsidies.
+Redistribution through taxes, credits, and transfers has resulted in an average post-tax income of $25,000 for the bottom 50%, with much of the adjustment coming from the value of health insurance benefits such as Medicaid and health insurance subsidies.

 Post-tax income for the top 10% averaged $252,000 in 2014, 113% higher since 1980.

 What would it take for more Americans to benefit from upward mobility and make more than their parents?

 The Equality of Opportunity Project found that the economy would need to grow faster and the economic spoils distributed more evenly.